Community Matters

 Graduate students often sit in multiple roles on campus — including student, staff, and/or instructor, and because of those multiple roles, many graduate students will be invited to take several online courses in the U-M efforts to prevent sexual misconduct.

-Sexual Assault Prevention for Graduate Students (SAPG) is a 60-minute course specifically designed for graduate students about sexual misconduct prevention and U-M policies.
+Sexual Assault Prevention for Graduate Students (SAPG) is a 60-minute course designed for graduate students about sexual misconduct prevention and U-M policies.
 It includes information to support graduate student interactions with advisors, faculty members, peers, and undergraduate students).
 This online course is offered to all graduate students annually.
-(This course is managed by Wolverine Wellness in Student Life)
+(This course is managed by Wolverine Wellness in Student Life.)

 FAQs for graduate online courses